-Fitzgerald River National Park is the centre of the Biosphere, and the combined area covers more than 300,000 hectares on the south coast of Western Australia, between Bremer Bay and Hopetoun.
-It’s just a two-hour drive east of Albany, a four-and-a-half-hour drive west of Esperance, or a six-and-a-half-hour drive south east of Perth.
+Fitzgerald River National Park is the centre of the Biosphere, and covers more than 300,000 hectares on the south coast of Western Australia, between Bremer Bay and Hopetoun.
+Only 2-hours drive east of Albany, 4.5-hours drive west of Esperance, or 6.5-hours drive south east of Perth.

 Take the unsealed road (suitable for two-wheel drives) and walk trails into the heart of the southern wilderness, exploring dramatic peaks, breakaways and plains.